emrys775/SMS/README.md

 ## Contact

-For questions or support, please contact the development team.
+For questions or support, please contact emrys775@gmail.com.

 ---